Ignacio Agramonte

-Ignacio Agramonte y Loynaz (1841–1873) was a Cuban revolutionary, who played an important part in the Ten Years' War (1868–1878).
+Ignacio Agramonte y Loynaz (23 December 1841 – 11 May 1873) was a Cuban revolutionary, who played an important part in the Ten Years' War (1868–1878).

 Biography

-Born in the province of Puerto Príncipe (what is now the province of Camagüey, kingdom of Spain) on December 23, 1841, to a wealthy family.
-He went to Barcelona, Madrid, and Havana to study law.
+Born in Puerto del Príncipe (known as Camagüey) on December 23, 1841, to a wealthy family with roots in Navarre.
+His father, also named Ignacio Agramonte, had been appointed by the Spanish Crown councillor of the Puerto del Príncipe City Council.
+Ignacio Jr. studied law at the universities of Barcelona, Madrid, and Havana.
 On June 11, 1865, he graduated as a lawyer.

-He returned to Puerto Principe and married Amalia Simoni y Argilagos in August 1868, a woman who was the love of his life and whose family had considerably more wealth than his own.
+He returned to Puerto del Príncipe and married Amalia Simoni y Argilagos in August 1868, a woman who was the love of his life and whose family had considerably more wealth than his own.

 Agramonte stood tall at 6'2".
 He had fine brown hair, pale skin, and was an expert horseman and fencer.
 He had a fine moustache and not thick or bushy like it appears in many portraits.

 When the war of independence against Spain broke out on October 10, 1868, he played a pivotal role in the uprising of Camagüey which took place on November 4, 1868.
 Agramonte himself joined the war a week later, on November 11, 1868.

-His wife followed him in the struggle, but was captured on May 26, 1870, while pregnant with her second child, who was born in the US and never met his father.
+His wife followed him in the struggle, but was captured on May 26, 1870, while pregnant with her second child, who was born in the United States and never met his father.

+Despite its privileged social position and his many ties to Spain, Agramonte became one of the most radicalized leaders in central Cuba.
 At a conference with other leaders who were trying to make amends with Spain, Agramonte made clear his opinion: "Stop at once all the lobbying, the awkward delays, and the humiliating demands: Cuba's only option is to gain its redemption by tearing itself from Spain through armed force."

-In February 1869, he and Antonio Zambrana were elected secretaries, a title equivalent to minister, to the provincial government.
+In February 1869, he and Antonio Zambrana were elected secretaries of the rebel self-entitled Government of the center.
 He was subsequently elected a member and one of two secretaries of the Cuban Congress in Arms.
-He was among the signatories of the act that freed the slaves on the island and was the driving force in the drafting of the first Constitution in Cuban history.
+He was among the five signatories of the act that abolished slavery in the area of Camagüey on February 26, 1869.
+Freed slaves who were physically fit were forced to join the rebel army, while those who were not were forced to keep working for their former owners, who in their turn were compensated for the loss of property.
+Agramonte was the driving force in the drafting of the Guáimaro Constitution (passed on April 10, 1869), the first constitution promulgated by Cuban rebel governments.

-He resigned his secretarial and ministerial position within the Congress after Carlos Manuel de Céspedes was made president that same year because Agramonte had strong political disagreements with him and knew they could not work together.
-The Congressional secretaries had to work closely with the president.
+He resigned his secretarial and ministerial position within the Congress after Carlos Manuel de Céspedes was made president that same year because Agramonte had strong political disagreements with him.
+While Céspedes advocated for strong presidential powers, Agramonte defended a parliamentarian system.